 “I heard about the shooting.”
-Gideon pointed toward the river.
+Gideon pointed across the river.
 “The sheriff passed me up here on the mesa.”

 “I don’t know who the two men were, but I heard Miss Mary Loo got shot in the chest.
 You be careful in there, Mister.
 I don’t think they’ll take kindly to another stranger, not today anyways.”

 “I’ll be careful,” Gideon assured the young boy and handed him the Leeds to Hoss.
 “You take care of my horse.”
 Gideon flipped him a silver dollar coin.
 “Make sure you give her the best of everything and a good rubdown.
 Understand?”

 The young boy nodded his head and smiled; his snow-white teeth emphasized by his parted, dark-pink lips.
 “I’ve got sweet corn and fresh, dried hay, Mister.”